 These have a grey-brown shell up to 3 cm across.
-You can find then near a drystone wall or around a plantation.
+You can find them near a drystone wall or around a plantation.

 Cepaea nemoralis (Banded snails):

 These snails have attractive white, yellow, grey band alternating on a shell.
-These are quite shy and like to hide in the dark.
-These don't do much damage to the garden.
+They are quite shy and like to hide in the dark.
+These don’t do much damage to the garden.

 When these moves, a characteristic slime trail persist on plants and soil.
 They are mainly active at nighttime when there is less risk of predators.